RadValentin/codevember-2017/README.md

 # codevember-2017

-Daily creative learning experiments using React, VR, A-Frame and Three.js
+Daily creative learning experiments using React, VR, A-Frame and Three.js.
+Originally built on Codepen.io in November 2017 and uploaded on Github in 2020.

 | Day | Title | Codepen |
 |-----|-------|---------|